souradeep100/Linux-Development/README.md

 # Linux-Development
-This is for the Youtube channel  @LearnLinuxDevelopment-pn9kx
+This is for the Youtube channel  @LearnLinuxDevelopment
 # Syllabus
 1. Types of kernels and responsibilities of kernel
 2. What is User space and what is kernel space